robertefreeman/GH-Models-actions-examples/webpage/actionsblog.md

 ## 🐼 Live Panda Cam Analysis

 *This section is automatically updated every 30 minutes during zoo hours using AI-powered monitoring.*

-**Last Updated:** 2025-12-29 21:37:29 UTC
+**Last Updated:** 2025-12-29 22:08:02 UTC

 **Status:** Maintenance
-**Reason:** The panda cam is currently undergoing scheduled maintenance or technical updates.
+**Reason:** The panda cam is currently undergoing scheduled maintenance.
 **Recommendation:** Please check back later; the live feed should be available once maintenance is complete.
-**Technical Note:** The image displays a gray background with red text indicating \
+**Technical Note:** The image indicates a scheduled downtime with a timestamp of 22:07 UTC for rechecking.

+**Blog Summary:** The panda cam is temporarily offline for maintenance.
+We appreciate your patience and look forward to sharing more adorable panda moments soon!

 ---